ExtendRealityLtd/VRTK/README.md

 to the `[CameraRig]` prefab and requires a World Pointer to be available.

+The following script parameters are available:

+  * **Blink Transition Speed**: The fade blink speed on teleport

-There is an additional script parameter of `Play Space Falling` and when this is checked it means if the player steps off an object into a part of their play area that is not on the object then they are automatically teleported down to the nearest floor.
+  * **Play Space Falling:** Checks if the player steps off an object into a part of their play area that is not on the object then they are automatically teleported down to the nearest floor.

-This also works in the opposite way that if the player's headset is above an object then the player is teleported automatically on top of that object, which is useful for simulating climbing stairs without needing to use the pointer beam location.
+The `Play Space Falling` option also works in the opposite way that if the player's headset is above an object then the player is teleported automatically on top of that object, which is useful for simulating climbing stairs without needing to use the pointer beam location.
 If this option is turned off then the player can hover in mid air at the same y position of the object they are standing on.

 An example of the `SteamVR_HeightAdjustTeleport` script can be viewed